vega/vega/README.md

 To use this setup, install Docker and Docker Compose.
 Now, build the Docker container with `docker-compose build`.
 Now, you can start the Docker container in the background with `docker-compose up -d`.
 The Docker container keep running until you run `docker-compose down`.

 As long as the container is running, you can execute commands.
-For example, to install the node dependencies, run `docker-compose exec vega yarn`.
+For example, to install yarn, run `docker-compose exec vega npm install -g yarn`.
+To install the dependencies, run `docker-compose exec vega yarn`.
 To execute the tests, run `docker-compose exec vega yarn test`.
 To enter the container, run `docker-compose exec vega bash`.

 Alternatively, you can install the [Visual Studio Code Remote Development Extension](https://aka.ms/vscode-remote/download/extension).
 As soon as you open this directory, the extension will prompt you to open Vega in the container.
 The extension takes care of running the steps above.